-LEGAL PROCEEDINGS WITH DIRECTORS
+LEGAL PROCEEDINGS WITH DIRECTORS AND EXECUTIVE OFFICERS

-There are no legal proceedings related to any of the directors or director nominees which require disclosure pursuant to applicable SEC rules.
+There are no legal proceedings related to any of the directors, director nominees, or executive officers which require disclosure pursuant to applicable SEC rules.

 Board Committees

 Our board of directors has three standing committees: the audit committee, the compensation committee, and the nominating and corporate governance (N&CG) committee.
 The privacy and security subcommittee, formed in 2021, is a standing subcommittee of the N&CG committee, focused on cybersecurity and data privacy oversight.
 In addition, from time to time, special committees and subcommittees may be established under the direction of our board of directors when necessary to address specific issues.
 For instance, as needed we have established a pricing committee to determine the offering price and other terms of various financings we have pursued.